Fukaya categories of blowups: Fukaya categories and quantum cohomology

-In this paper we only consider the closed-open map up to the cohomology level. \cw{We first describe the combinatorics of the domains. } A {\em closed-open domain type} consists of a based tree $\Gamma$ with the output in the base and with exactly one long leaf, a metric type $\uds\ell$ and a weighting type $\uds w$.
-We require that all interior finite edges have zero length.
-A {\em closed-open map type} consists of a closed-open domain type $\Gamma$ (which have $d$ boundary inputs and one long leaf), a collection
+\begin{definition} A {\em closed-open domain type} consists of a two-colored tree $\Gamma$ with the output $e_\infty \in \Edge_\rightarrow(\Gamma_\circ)$ in the disk part $\Gamma_\circ$ and with exactly one {gradient} leaf $e_\black \in {\rm Leaf}_{\rm grad}(\Gamma)$, a metric type $\ul\ell$ and a weighting type $\ul{\on{wt}}$ for boundary semi-infinite edges and interior constrained leaves, as in Definition \ref{octype}.
+Moreover, we require that the weighting type comes from a weighting on semi-infinite edges that satisfies \eqref{weight_relation}.
+A {\em closed-open map type} $\bGamma$ consists of a closed-open domain type $\Gamma$ (which has $d$ boundary inputs), a collection

 of critical points corresponding to a sequence of Lagrangians

 a collection